-Chess demands skills which is common in most sports.
-To acquire any skill requires learning, hard work, consistent practice, experience and failures.
+Chess demands skills that are common in most sports.
+To acquire any skill requires learning, hard work, consistent practice, experience, and failures.
 In order to acquire chess skills, elite players spend a lifetime honing their craft, practicing chess openings, studying the endgames, competing in tournaments, solving complicated positions and so much more.

-If we should observe an NBA player, we know for a fact that skill is needed to dribble the ball, perform a layup, passing the ball and scoring a 3-pointer.
-Similarly, chess requires deep and serious study by memorizing openings, sharpening your calculations skills through puzzles,reading books and familiarizing with endgame positions.
+If we should observe an NBA player, we know for a fact that skill is needed to dribble the ball, perform a layup, passing the ball, and scoring a 3-pointer.
+Similarly, chess requires deep and serious study by memorizing openings, sharpening your calculations skills through puzzles, reading books, and familiarizing yourself with endgame positions.

-5. Chess is recognized by the Olympic Committee and EU States
+5. Chess is recognized by the Olympic Committee and the EU States

 International Olympic Committee

 Chess is considered to be included in the Pan-American games.
-More importantly, Tokyo is preparing bids for the 2020 Summer Olympics and have called on chess and bridge to apply for inclusion.
+More importantly, Tokyo is preparing bids for the 2020 Summer Olympics and has called on chess and bridge to apply for inclusion.